 In shallow clear water, avoid lures that are too flashy.
 In stained or deep water, use bolder colors for a better silhouette.
 There are times the color is critical.
 But most of the time the action of the lures is what counts.
 A good action catches more fish than the color will produce.

 Inexperienced anglers tend to pick lures based on a favorite.
 This is fine if the conditions warrant the type of lure.
-There are many times it is the wrong choice using the method.
+There are many times it is the wrong choice to use the method.
 An angler needs to know what lure is best in every situation.
 This does mean you need every lure made.
 You need some reaction lures and finesse lures.

 Look at how a lure performs.
 Does it have a steady retrieve?
 These are reaction lures.
 Lures with a stop and go retrieve tend to be finesse lures.
 A jerk-bait falls somewhere in between.
 They can be used with a fast or slow retrieve based on conditions.
 Less experienced anglers are served best with a lure of each type.